benmvp/slides/2019/ato/react-eco.md

   * New value is back in input field
   * Updating state causes an optimized re-render via the reconciler (aka "Virtual DOM")
   * Even though it looks like we would re-render the entire UI, only the part that changes updates the DOM
+- This is the cyclical, one-way data flow

 /////